 There are no harmful chemicals used in the process of laundry cleaning.

-Laundry cleaning leaves no chemical residue on clothing so those with sensitive skin are in no risk.
+Laundry cleaning leaves no chemical residue on clothing so those with sensitive skin are at no risk.

 Softening agents used in laundry cleaning processes leave clothes with a fresh scent.